Bond market hammers Italy, Spain ponders outside help

 "We are not far from a point when the disruption in the markets is so big that monetary policy transmission does not work at all," said one euro zone official involved in shaping the euro zone's policy response to the crisis.

-"If the ECB has the assurance that we are moving toward a fiscal union, they could be ready to go all out," he said
+"If the ECB has the assurance that we are moving towards a fiscal union, they could be ready to go all out," he said

-Belgium, which had prided itself on being able to stabilize its debt position despite having had no government for the past 18 months, saw its credit rating downgraded.
+Belgium, which had prided itself on being able to stabilise its debt position despite having had no government for the past 18 months, saw its credit rating downgraded.

 Political deadlock in Brussels prompted Standard & Poor's to cut Belgium's credit rating to double-A from double-A-plus, citing concerns about funding and market pressures, as the euro zone debt crisis continues to worsen.